Monarch & Pollinator Awareness

 Pollinators and native plants are in trouble due to habitat loss, pesticide use, climate change, invasive species and other pressures from human activity.
 We’ll have to work together to protect and restore these species.

-Here are some of the ways to learn about, celebrate and help pollinators in July and beyond.
+July is Minnetonka's eighth-annual Monarch & Pollinator Awareness Month.
+Here are some ways to learn about, celebrate and help pollinators in July and beyond.

-You might have noticed a lot of buzz lately about pollinators.
+You might be hearing a lot of buzz about pollinators.
 What's the story?

 Pollinators are animals that visit flowers to feed on nectar, pollen or both.